-New Customers 2020 Goals 2020 Actual Portfolio Goals (dollars in millions) 2020 Goals 2020 Actual Number of young farmer customers: 3,390 3,427 New young farmer customers: 350 431 Number of beginning farmer customers: 4,900 5,074 New beginning farmer customers: 495 743 Number of small farmer customers: 9,400 9,575 Young farmer volume: \$707 \$736 New small farmer customers: 700 988 Beginning farmer volume: \$851 \$962 Outreach Program Small farmer volume: \$1,366 \$1,510 ¥ Young farmers with guaranteed loans: 602 643 The FCS Financial Connect and Heartlan Beginning farmers with guaranteed loans: 596 641 provide a benefit to those involved in the of credit standards, cooperative represer Small farmers with guaranteed loans: 693 905 knowledge sharing, Connect helps partic Guaranteed young farmer volume: \$139 \$147 find success.
-Heartland Heroes was laur Guaranteed beginning farmer volume: \$140 \$147 program.
-It combines credit, communicat Guaranteed small farmer volume: \$149 \$161 knowledge sharing to help veteran farmers realize their full potential.
-Current farmers who are FCS Financial member-owners are volunteering their time and expertise to serve as a resource for Heartland Heroes participants.
+Portfolio Goals (dollars in millions) 2021 Goals 2021 Actual

+Number of young farmer customers: 3,400 3,475

+Number of beginning farmer customers: 5,000 5,262

+Number of small farmer customers: 9,500 9,515

+Young farmer volume: \$740 \$826

+Beginning farmer volume: \$965 \$1,111

+Small farmer volume: \$1,525 \$1,671

+Young farmers with guaranteed loans: 625 629

+Beginning farmers with guaranteed loans: 625 633

+Small farmers with guaranteed loans: 800 754

+Guaranteed young farmer volume: \$150 \$156

+Guaranteed beginning farmer volume: \$150 \$163

+Guaranteed small farmer volume: \$164 \$162

+knowledge sharing to help young, beginning or small veteran farmers realize their full potential.
 Heartland Heroes strives to serve veterans who are aspiring agricultural entrepreneurs, those returning to a family farm or those who want to live a rural lifestyle.

-In 2020, the pandemic caused FCS Financial to move from in-person to virtual events including the Young, Beginning seminar and several local educational seminars to provide timely information to members and prospects.
-In addition to these programs, FCS Financial enhanced its social media presence on Facebook, Twitter and YouTube to reach the young, beginning and small farmer segments.
-A series of Facebook Live programs were produced to engage with the segment.
-The Association's website features a designated page for young, beginning and small producers with links to special programs, opportunities and educational content.
+In 2021, FCS Financial was able to resume in-person events for the Young, Beginning Ag Seminar and Empowered Women Empower Agriculture Seminar to provide timely information to members and prospects.
+In addition to these programs, FCS Financial continues to enhance its social media presence on Facebook, Twitter, and YouTube to reach the young, beginning, and small farmer segments.
+The Association's website also features a designated page for young, beginning, and small producers with links to special programs, opportunities, and educational content.